cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 12  | referid      | 32           | the past CID referred in new message
 13  | content        | 1024          | the title/intro of the message
 14  | attachment      | 32           | The attachment in ipfs CID format, miner is not reponsible for "undeletabilit" of this content

+## All cid field is not garantee "undeletability"

 # Dev Discussion logs
 ### 20191118